HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

   </table>
   <figcaption>{{ figure_link(caption="The most common ordered triplets of `type` values, when there are three `source` elements within a `video` element.", sheets_gid="1549760253", sql_file="video_source_formats_mobile.sql") }}</figcaption>
 </figure>

+{# TODO I'm not sure this is such an interesting table.
+Consider adding some stats to make it more interesting? % of usage on mobile and desktop? #}

 Of course, these implementations will just play the MP4 file, and the WebM and Ogg files will be ignored.